 If you are shipping a normal car, even if it is in perfect condition, this is probably not necessary for you.
 Showroom condition vehicles are shipped using this method so if you drive your car everyday there is no need to ship enclosed.

 If you live far from a metropolitan area or interstate try to meet the driver closer to one.
 If you let your broker know that you are willing to meet a driver then it increases the number of drivers that can move your car and the competition to move it as well.
 This gets you a better price and more options.
 If you live in a large city then this won’t really help you however.

-If you live in a downtown meet the drive a little bit outside of it or at a nearby truck stop.
+If you live in a downtown area meet the driver a little bit outside of it or at a nearby truck stop.
 Small, busy streets are very difficult for trucks to maneuver.
 When you consider that auto transport trucks are the biggest trucks on the road you can understand why they don’t want to go into these places.
 Some cities also have restrictions and low bridges that can also be very bothersome.
 A trucker won’t stay away from your car because it is in a downtown area but you may be able to negotiate a few dollars off once your order is booked.